ppcontrib/WX-HWS/ARCHIVE-CHARTS-SETUP-GUIDE.md

-# HOW TO USE THE WEEWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS [version WX-HWS-master only].
+# HOW TO USE THE WEEWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS.

-Please familiarise yourself with the location of your weewx.conf and Standard/skin.conf files.
+* Please familiarise yourself with the location of your weewx.conf and Standard/skin.conf files.
 For a DEB installation without any modification these will be found at '/etc/weewx/weewx.conf' and '/etc/weewx/skins/Standard/skin.conf' respectively.
 You might find your 'skins' folder in your web root if you followed an earlier version of this guide.

-Open the skin.conf file and find the '[CheetahGenerator]' section.
+* Open the skin.conf file and find the '[CheetahGenerator]' section.
 At the bottom of this section append the following: -

-copy and paste
+(copy and paste)

 	   [[WXCHARTDATA]]